 In the criminal justice system, public defender offices are underfunded and understaffed, often so severely that they cannot hope to provide their clients with effective representation.
-Indigent defender annual caseloads can range from 500 to 900 felony cases and over 2,000 misdemeanors, at least five to six times the recommended ceilings set by the National Advisory Commission on Criminal Justice.
+For some indigent defenders, annual caseloads can range from 500 to 900 felony cases and over 2,000 misdemeanors, at least five to six times the recommended ceilings set by the National Advisory Commission on Criminal Justice.
 In some instances, jurisdictions have reported case load assignments to be so high that defenders average just seven minutes per case.
 Understaffing leads to lack of attention to individual clients’ cases, which in turn can lead to grave injustice, including wrongful convictions and unjust imprisonment.

 A key priority of the Office for Access to Justice is working with national indigent-defense advocacy groups and public defenders from across the country to address the crisis in the provision of indigent legal defense.
 To date, ATJ’s accomplishments in this area include: